January 6, 2022

 Know Your Identity

 Posting random pictures doesn’t make you a content creator.
 That way lies confusion, chaos and disconnect.
-Each image, video, boomerang and story has to reflect your ethos and purpose.
+Each image, video, Story or Reel has to reflect your ethos and purpose.
 Moreover, the entire page should have some founding uniformity.

 The first step to achieving it is to know your brand identity, which includes finding what visual theme best represents you.